 I'm an author in process, as reflected by my writings, which are at various stages of development.
 I've put this page up to share some of my works-in-progress with you.

-A completed manuscript, Haila and the Weed is a mystical story of hope and magic in the face of pain and uncertainty.
+Haila is a mystical story of faith and magic in the face of pain and uncertainty.

 Haila has forgotten the truth of who she really is.
 She lives alone in a grassy field with the overwhelming city on one end and the mysterious deep woods at the other.
 When she believes a voice that haunts her every thought, a painful weed begins to grow from her back.
 Life as she knows it becomes unbearable until she finds the courage to step through the hollow and into the unknown where the story of her life unfolds in the hidden passageways of the woods.